 When I am selfless, I am most myself…

-Additionally, I had an “aha” moment during my meditation some days ago when the centering thought was, “When I am selfless, I am most myself.”
-I HAVE to give these gifts or that energy becomes stagnant, piled up and useless like the junk you see piled up on tables on the show Hoarders.
+Additionally, I had an “aha” moment during my meditation a few days ago when the centering thought was, “When I am selfless, I am most myself.”
+We HAVE to give our gifts or that energy becomes stagnant, piled up and useless like the junk you see piled up on tables on the show Hoarders.

 And because I am a list junky and it helps me sort out my thoughts and actions, I made a list of the ways I can show love when I am just feeling a bit “meh”.

-- List your blessings: Take out a piece of paper and write down you’re blessings.
+Take out a piece of paper and write down you’re blessings.
 I know, I know – this one might feel a bit played out BUT IT WORKS.
+Gratitude is such a powerful way to bring in all the abundance that the universe has to offer.

-- Show love with time: Give time to someone who you know needs it even when it feels like you don’t have any left
+Give time to someone who you know needs it even when it feels like you don’t have any left.
+Maybe they need advice or help with a new project.
+You can reach out to someone you know needs it and ask, “How can I help?!”

-- Smile!: Go for a walk and smile at everyone you walk past (You’ll end up laughing because some of the reactions you’ll get from people are quite funny)
+Go for a walk and smile at everyone you walk past (You’ll end up laughing because some of the reactions you’ll get from people are quite funny).
+Be present, wipe off the bitch face and give your best, friendliest, most loving grin to everyone you walk passed.
+If your cheeks start to hurt, good job!

-- Make something for someone: Cook or bake something for your neighbor or your partner.
+Cook or bake something for your neighbor or your partner.
 Cooking isn’t your thing?
-Write a letter or make a DIY scrub for someone you know would love it.
+Write a letter or make a DIY skin tightening coffee scrub for someone you know would love it.

-- Drop the phone & focus: Actually look at the person and LISTEN when you’re talking with them.
+Actually look at the person and LISTEN when you’re talking with them.
 Get off your phone and look them in the eye.
+There’s nothing happening on social media that cannot wait for a few minutes of present conversation.

-- Just listen: You don’t always have to have the answer to solve their problems and not everyone needs a motivational pep talk.
-Sometimes they just want to talk and holding space for them is completely enough.
-This is a big one that I am working on because when someone tells me something they are going through, I always want to help them fix it.
-That’s my masculine side for sure.
+You don’t always have to have the answer to solve the problems of someone you love and not everyone needs a motivational pep talk (I had to learn that one the hard way!).
+Sometimes people just want to talk and holding space for them with an open ear is completely enough.
+This is a big one that I am working on because when someone tells me something they are going through, my go-to is immediately wanting to offer advice and guidance to fix it.
+Learning to back off, take a breath and listen actually provides so much more value for all parties involved.
+We can just be, talk and listen.